ffwff/hana/DOCUMENTATION.md

 Hana uses garbage collection to manage memory, specifically implemented through the [BoehmGC](https://www.hboehm.info/gc/) library.
 All values that are not referenced in the value stack will be automatically collected and free'd by the garbage collector.

-Note that upon exit the virtual machine is not guaranteed to free out all values, so native objects may not be cleaned up at exit.
+Note that upon exit the virtual machine is not guaranteed to free out all values, so native objects are not guaranteed to be cleaned up at exit.